MW DX: MW DX in Europe

 Stations in Europe often run higher power than American stations, sometimes several hundreds of kilowatts.
 Synchronous networks are also commonly used, with local transmitter stations often having less of a local identity than those in the United States and Canada.
 The wide variety of languages spoken over the DX'ing range, from Spanish to Arabic, adds an element of challenge to DXing in the region.
 Some stations in Europe have taken to Digital Radio Mondiale transmissions, requiring a receiver capable of demodulating such signals, or a computer loaded with special software coupled to the receiver.

 DX reception of North American stations has been observed on many occasions.
 CJYQ 930 kHz and VOCM 590 kHz (both from St. John's, Newfoundland and Labrador) are generally the easiest to receive, and their presence is taken as an indication that the reception of more distant stations is possible.
 North American stations whose frequencies are furthest from the 9 kHz multiples used in Europe are easier to receive, particularly since 24-hour broadcasting is normal in Europe.

 MW DX in Asia

-In the southern half of the China, Japan stations, some of which operate with over 200 kW of power, may be heard on a similar night-to-night basis.
+In the southern half of the China, Japan, Korea (both south and north) and Taiwan stations, some of which operate with over 200 kW of power, may be heard on a similar night-to-night basis.
 Many of these stations are also clear-channel stations, ensuring that there will be no interference or limited interference on the same frequency.